Housekeeping

 Assignment 2:

 Note that this lab includes 5 questions worth 5%.
 These are identified by number (1-5).
-Please make a title page with course number, lab section, and your name, and place answers to the questions you’ll find throughout this lab.
-Save the file as <username>_GEOG205_Lab2, and submit as an attachment with your email for Assignment 2
+We encourage you to start a Word (or other word processing) document with a title for your assignment that includes the course number, lab section (Wednesday = L3, Thursday = L2, and Friday = L1), and your name, and write your answers to the questions you’ll find throughout this lab.
+Save the file as <username>_GEOG205_Lab2, and submit as a .docx file for Assignment 2 in Moodle.

 Canadian National Topographic System (NTS)

-In this section, you will explore the map numbering conventions for the National Topographic System 1:50,000 and 1:250,000 maps and how their numbering convention is based on the 1:1,000,000 map series (as shown in lecture).
+In this section, you will explore the map numbering conventions for the National Topographic System 1:50,000 and 1:250,000 maps, and how their numbering convention is based on the 1:1,000,000 map series shown in lecture.

-To understand the National Topographic System begin by imagining Canada divided into a grid 8 degrees of Longitude by 4 degrees of Latitude.
-The grid sheets are numbered bottom to top, and east to west.
+To understand the National Topographic System, begin by imagining Canada divided into a grid that is 8 degrees of Longitude wide by 4 degrees of Latitude tall.
+The grid sheets are numbered from bottom to top, and east to west.

-Each NTS map sheet is a 8 x 4 degree region that is further divided into a 2 x 1 degree grid (examine the Graticule labels).
+Each NTS map sheet is a 8 x 4 degree region that is further divided into a 2 x 1 degree grid.
 Each 1:250,000 scale map sheet is given a letter of the alphabet from A to P. These letters are appended to the 8 x 4 degree grid number to create the 1:250,000 scale map sheet number.
 Prince George is located on 093G.
 Note how the letter designations start lower-right corner and wind back and forth up the grid, ending upper-right.

 Each NTS 1:250,000 sheet is further subdivided into a ½ degree x ¼ degree grid (30 minutes Longitude x 15 minutes Latitude).
 These 1:50,000 map sheets are numbered 1 to 16 and these numbers are appended to the 1:250,000 map sheet number.
 Prince George is on map sheet 093G15.